-- Annual Leave is accrued at the rate of 2 days per month, for a total of 24 days of vacation per year.
-Agents may accumulate up to 42 days.
+- Annual Leave is accrued at the rate of 16 hours per month, for a total of 24 days of vacation per year.
+Exempt staff may accumulate up to 42 days.
 Any excess above 42 days is converted to sick leave at the end of the year.

-- Sick Leave accumulates at the rate of 1 day per month throughout employment for a total of 12 per year.
+- Sick Leave accumulates at the rate of 8 hours per month throughout employment.

 - Military Leave is authorized by Tennessee law to provide a leave of absence for members of the reserve components of the Armed Forces of the United States for a period(s) not to exceed 20 working days in a calendar year.